Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

 Repotting

-Repot Anthurium pallidiflorum every 1-2 years at the beginning of the growing season when pot-bound.
-Use a pot one size larger than the current one and chunky aroids soil that is rich in organic matter.
+Repot Anthurium pallidiflorum every 1-2 years at the beginning of the growing season (spring) when it becomes pot-bound.
+Use a pot one size larger than the current one and fertile, well-drained soil.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Ensure that the pot has a drainage hole to prevent root-rot.
 On accout of its pendulous leaves, Anthurium pallidiflorum is ideal for a hanging basket.
 Check out these marcrame plant hanger and self watering pot set on Amazon.

 Pruning Anthurium pallidiflorum involves removal of yellow and dead leaves to maintain the plant neat and to reduce pest and disease infestations.